Bayoumi-dev/my-first-project-landing-page/README.md

 ##### My Landing page is a dynamic page that has some features:

 - There are 4 sections with a dynamically updating navigational menu.
-- Add active class to section when it on viewport and its link.
 - Distinguish the section in viewport and its link in nav list.
 - There is a scroll to top button on the page that’s only visible when the user scrolls below the fold of the page.
 - Hide fixed navigation bar while not scrolling.